 On the drive over Riley gave a play by play of what was going on.
 It really had been a horrific scene.
 A truck had blown a tire and lost control just as it was approaching a line of stopped cars in a traffic jam.
 The load of flammable materials was heavy and the driver lost control and couldn’t slow down.
 It had barreled into the line of cars just under an overpass at nearly 85 miles per hour, spilling its cargo and igniting a fire.
 The fire had burned hot and long, the fuel and building materials covering a number of cars and causing a massive conflagration.
 The news coverage from a helicopter had shown several explosions as gas tanks ignited.
 Some people got out, some didn’t and that’s what we were going back for.
 We needed to work with coroner’s office personnel to document the recovery of the victims.

 I listened quietly as I drove.
-I began to question my curiosity and desire to go to a scene and was not entirely sure how I would react knowing what I was probably about to see.
+I began to question my desire to go to a scene and was not entirely sure how I would react knowing what I was probably about to see.
 If I was going to be a true part of the Crime Lab, I needed to be able to do my job.
 I also knew that Riley was beyond tired.
 She needed my help whether she knew it or not.
 I decided in my mind that this was necessary and steeled myself for whatever was to come.
 This particular outing was optional, but helping at crime scenes was also part of my job description and I’d known that going in.
 This is what I was here for and would just handle it and do the job.

 The approach to the overpass was up ahead and Riley pointed down the exit ramp on the left.
-It was weird turning onto a road surface that usually saw high speed traffic coming in the opposite direction, but it would most definitely not be the last out-of-the-ordinary things I would encounter that day.
+It was weird turning onto a road surface that usually saw high speed traffic coming in the opposite direction, but it would most definitely not be the last out-of-the-ordinary thing I would encounter that day.
 There was no traffic.
 The normally busy highway was completely absent of cars on the eastbound side.
 I had seen such things during snow storms when the highway was either deserted or closed, but there was a certain ominous quality to the emptiness under the bright Spring sunlight and the freshness of the cool morning air.
 Usually noisy with traffic and lots of cars, the area was now ominous and silent.

 I made the U-turn on to the highway in the direction of normal traffic flow, passing a handful of cruisers with their lights flashing and parked across the three traffic lanes.